AntonioAPDL/antonio-aguirre.github.io/README.md

   - one-time/manual bootstrap for GEFS cycle-analysis context
   - backfills missing `f003` precip proxy and `f000` soil markers over a target window (default 20 days)
   - rewrites latest full GEFS payload at the end so forecast panel remains complete

+- `.github/workflows/update_qdesn_fit.yml` (manual)
+  - disabled by default from the homepage, but kept for future QDESN overlay refreshes
+  - updates and commits:
+    - `assets/data/forecasts/big_trees_qdesn_latest.json`
+  - uses the same hard-sync and rebase-safe push pattern as the other generated-asset workflows

 - `.github/workflows/verify_site_build.yml`
   - runs `bundle exec jekyll build --trace` on pushes to `main` and on manual dispatch